 Barrabadeen “the meeting place of many waters”

 Barrabadeen Activity Centre is located on the southern end of Lake Tinaroo and is accessed by a short drive from Tinaroo Township on the Danbulla Rd.
 It is a small peninsula jutting into the lake, we are entirely surrounded by Danbulla National Park and therefore is a private and safe contained bush land area.
-We have over 50 years experience running programs for youth on the Atherton Tablelands and our organisation has over 100 years providing youth programs throughout the world.
+We have over 50 years experience running adventure programs on the Atherton Tablelands and our organisation has over 100 years providing youth programs throughout the world.
 We are the largest youth organisation in the world with well developed age appropriate education packages.
 Our aim is to provide quality activities to schools and community groups, through outdoor education programs and conferences, which develop leadership, teamwork and personal growth, using the outdoors as the classroom.
 Our program manager is happy to write a program to suit your group’s ages and needs for personal and group development using team building weekends, weeklong activity filled camps or a one off half or full day activity.

 Following the completion of the Tinaroo Dam wall in 1958 and with water filling the dam in 1964, the Tableland District Scout Association was granted a 20 year lease, with this lease continuing to be renewed since then.
 Generations of Scouts and members of the public have enjoyed the outdoor activities and unique environment at our site.

 Barrabadeen offers a range of vegetation types and a rich variety of animal life, including bandicoots, curlews, sugar gliders, and goannas in and around our site.
 We are surrounded by 3.3km of shoreline including sheltered coves and over 500 metres of sandy beach adjacent to our main camping sites.
 On our doorstep is Lake Tinaroo which is three quarters the size of Sydney Harbour.
 A temperate climate provides pleasant conditions in which to do all the activities on offer.